China's highest-profile fugitive assailed by businessman who says he was framed for crimes

 BEIJING: China's highest profile fugitive, exiled billionaire Guo Wengui, is under attack from a former business partner who claims Guo got him framed for crimes he says he did not commit.

-After having a conviction for embezzling 855 million yuan (96 million pounds) from a company owned by Guo quashed, Qu Long told Reuters he is out for revenge.
+After having a conviction for embezzling 855 million yuan (US$130 million) from a company owned by Guo quashed, Qu Long told Reuters he is out for revenge.

 "When he returns I will sue him in China," Qu said of Guo, two days after being released from jail where he served six years of a 15-year sentence.
 "If he can't return, I will sue him in the United States.
 As long as he is on the face of this Earth, I will find a lawyer and make him pay."